Avoid raising ungrateful, entitled children with this proven method that prevents a growing sense of entitlement in children.

 When we ask our kids to clean up the mess, at first they “can’t hear us” and when they miraculously do, a million excuses are given for why cleaning can’t happen at that moment.

 Multiple reminders later, the dishes are grudgingly put away but the OJ is still left splattered on the counter and butter left out.

-Not wanting to nag them again, it’s just much easier for us to clean the mess ourselves.
-Grabbing a paper towel to wipe up the OJ, we get to work – justifying our action by the fact it never would have been properly cleaned up anyway.
+Not wanting to nag them again, we just clean the mess ourselves.
+Grabbing a paper towel to wipe up the spilled juice, we get to work – justifying our action by the fact it would never have been cleaned up properly anyway.

 How to spot entitlement

 Occasionally cleaning up a few dishes for our kids isn’t a big deal.
-After all, being part of a family we all help each other from time to time – right?
+After all, being a member of a family we all help each other from time to time – right?